rathishdas/concensus/README.md

 Alignment).
 There are several techniques of doing MSA.
 In this paper, we will represent two ways of generating consensus from the pacbio data.

-A. Consensus generation using Phylogeny
+A. Consensus generation using Phylogeny.

-B. Consensus generation using CCS
+B. Consensus generation using CCS.

 A. Consensus generation using Phylogeny
 -------------------------------------------------------------------------------------------------------------------